rdevaul/yapCAD/README.md

 ## geometry

-yapCAD distinguishes between "pure" geometric elements, such as vectors, and things you draw, such `Point` instances.
+yapCAD distinguishes between "pure" geometric elements, such as lines, and things you draw, which are object specific to the rendering back-end.
 The reason for this distinction is that the pure geometry doesn't care about details like how you might draw it, it's just vectors and scalar geometric parameters.
-This makes geometric operations cleaner and faster, as we are just passing around Python 3 lists.
+As a rule, pure geonetry representations capture only the minimum necessary to perform computational geometry, and the rest gets dealt with by the subclasses of `Drawable` that actually render stuff.

 ### geometric representations
 For the sake of uniformity, all yapCAD vectors are stored as